SimeonSouttar/bbc-sounds-hacs/README.md

 1. Go to **Settings** > **Devices & Services**.
 2. Click **Add Integration**.
 3. Search for **BBC Sounds**.
-4. (Optional) Enter your BBC account username and password for personalized content.
+4. (Optional) Enter your BBC account username and password for personalised content.

 ## Disclaimer
 This is a custom integration and is not officially affiliated with the BBC.